pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-2-5962.md

 sudo snap install --channel=3.2/beta maas
 ```

-MAAS 3.2 can be installed from packages by adding the `TBD` PPA:
+MAAS 3.2 can be installed from packages by adding the `ppa:maas/3.2-next` PPA:

 ```
 sudo add-apt-repository ppa:maas/3.2-next